 There are no high-rise hotels, five-star restaurants, shopping malls or casinos here.
 If that’s what you’re looking for, I recommend you opt for more popular Bahamas destinations, like Nassau or Grand Bahama.

-With so few guests, the hosts upgraded us to the Royal Palm Cottage, a large private room with a wraparound porch just steps from the pristine water.
+With so few guests, the hosts upgraded me to the Royal Palm Cottage, a large private room with a wraparound porch just steps from the pristine water.
 The room was air-conditioned and had a private, open-air bathroom.
 How wonderful to shower with warm breezes and a view of the sky!

 A Taste of Island Life

-Greenwood Beach Resort
+Enjoy Drinks and Music at Greenwood Beach Resort

 The Atlantic side of the island was quite a bit windier than Fernandez Bay but just as lovely.
 For the more adventurous, Greenwood Beach is an excellent place for diving, snorkeling, and kiteboarding.
 Also, sportfishing–more specifically, bonefishing–is very good here!

-Have you been to Cat Island or another tranquil destination we might love as well?
-Let me know about it!
-I’d love to hear from you.
+Have you been to Cat Island or another island destination we might love as well?
+I’d love to hear about it in the comments below.